 New versus old

-It seems that in American cities we can’t find balance between preservation and accepting new construction.
-I’ve found this especially prevalent in smaller towns; I can’t speak from experience about major cities.
+It seems that in American cities we can’t find a balance between preservation and accepting new construction.
+I’ve seen this especially prevalent in smaller towns; I can’t speak from experience about larger cities.
 It seems that people either love new (contemporary) structures or they hate them.
-Granted, there are some really bad things getting built, but it seems many adults react to trying new architecture much like children react to trying new foods.
+Granted, some horrible things are getting built, but it seems many adults react to trying new architecture much like children react to trying new foods.
 Blaaah! (**making yuck face**).

 Nowhere can this be understood more than on social media.
 The advent of social media has given everybody a platform to convince themselves of their architectural expertise as they fluently spew opinion while hiding behind their Facebook page.
 I’m amazed at how uneducated the general public is about architecture or how they abandon reason and intellect for an emotional, infantile rant.